kypkyp/kypkyp/README.md

   - Repository https://github.com/nuita/panchira
 - server-kun
   - Repository https://github.com/kypkyp/server-kun
-- Full time job at EC company as a backend engineer.
+- Nasty bout of paid job at EC company as a backend engineer.

 ## 💡 What I like